Ponteland: Education

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from the Pontop Pike TV transmitter in County Durham.
+Local radio stations are BBC Radio Newcastle, Capital North East, Heart North East, Smooth North East, Hits Radio North East, Greatest Hits Radio North East and Koast Radio, a community based station.
+The town is served by these local newspapers, Hexham Courant and Northumberland Gazette.

 Amenities

 Ponteland's retail and commercial amenities concentrate around the village's main street, the nearby industrial estate, and Broadway, a small commercial zone serving Darras Hall.
 The former headquarters for Northumbria Police, now the location of a communications and training complex, is just north of Ponteland.

 Ponteland railway station was once served by the Ponteland Railway branch line of the North Eastern Railway (later part of the London & North Eastern Railway) from Newcastle, including a short spur to Darras Hall.
 Plans to electrify the line were abandoned in 1907, however, and the spur line lost passenger services in 1929 when volume fell below expectations.
 However, a substantial part of Ponteland's railway connections have been resurrected as part of the Tyne & Wear Metro system to serve Newcastle Airport.

 Reflecting its rural surroundings, Ponteland has several country walks.
 These concentrate around Ponteland Park and include a walk from the Diamond Inn to Kirkley and from Medburn to the Highlander Inn.

 Ponteland has five public houses: The Seven Stars, The Blackbird, The Badger, The Diamond Inn and The Pont Tap.

+Ponteland also has a Sainsbury's, Waitrose, Co-op and a few coffee shops and restaurants.